mstocco/mariostoc.co/content/traininglog/20220522-ironman2022-14weeksout.md

 <sup><br />Rate on an scale 1-7 &nbsp; 1=best 7=worst &nbsp; +5 is a warning</sup>

 ### PLANNED WORKOUT
-**Solid breakfast and lunch.
-Hydrate all day​**
 Spin 30 minutes on the race rig.
 Making sure all systems are go.

 Run 15 minutes EASY.
+_Solid breakfast and lunch.
+Hydrate all day​_

 ### NOTES
 Total Time: **30 Minutes** &nbsp; Ride: **just enough**